Wide Plank Flooring

-When the last truckload of Reclaimed Heart Pine had been shipped to North Carolina and processed, over twelve million board feet of timbers and planks had been salvaged and recycled by The Joinery Company into wide plank flooring, millwork, cabinets, and fine furniture.
+When the last truckload of Reclaimed Heart Pine had been shipped to North Carolina and processed, over 12,000,000 board feet of timbers and planks had been salvaged and recycled by The Joinery Co. into wide plank flooring, millwork, cabinets, and fine furniture.

-Under The Joinery Company’s brand, “The Beauty of Recycling”, these unique products were delivered to famous addresses worldwide.
+Under The Joinery Co. brand, “The Beauty of Recycling”, these unique products were delivered to famous addresses worldwide.
 The incredible quality of the Reclaimed Heart Pine from the Sears, Roebuck and Company complex exemplified the finest Longleaf Pine that America’s Virgin Forests had to offer.
-The Joinery Company’s reclamation and recycling of the Sears & Roebuck Catalogue building was the largest reclamation project in the world.
+The Joinery Co.’s reclamation and recycling of the Sears & Roebuck Complex was the largest reclamation project in the world.
 This beautiful wood, as well as the building itself, were uniquely American in every way and will long be remembered in The Reclaimed Wood Industry as the standard by which both reclamation and Reclaimed Heart Pine Flooring are measured.